floraison/flor/doc/procedures/del.md

   del a    # blanks variable 'a'
 ```

-Returns the value held in the field or variable or null else.
+Returns the value held in the field or variable or `null` else.

+`del` will raise an error if the target field cannot be reached,
+but `delf` will not raise and simply return `null`.

 * [source](https://github.com/floraison/flor/tree/master/lib/flor/pcore/del.rb)